joao-osilva/streamsets-datacollector-training/README.md

 # Streamsets Data Collector - Training
 > By: João Silva (vitor191291@gmail.com)

-This training aims to show some cool features that Streamsets Data Collector has and how one can levarage them in real scenarios.
+This training aims to show some cool features that Streamsets Data Collector has and how one can leverage them in real scenarios.

 The applications used were:
   - Streamsets Data Collector 3.4.3